dimdimuzun/AWSCodePipeline/task1/README.md

 ## Task completion

+In source file 'index.html' should be added string like 'Author: YourName YourSurname YourGroup'

 As a proof of succefully completed task should be provided URL of created static website, like follows:<br>

 [http://singlepage-webapp.s3-website.eu-central-1.amazonaws.com/](http://singlepage-webapp.s3-website.eu-central-1.amazonaws.com/)